 Students who have attended institutions outside the United States must provide an official transcript evaluation from a member of the National Association of Credential Evaluation Services, Inc., which is licensed and bonded to evaluate foreign transcripts.
-Students with transcripts evaluated by other agencies may appeal to the Vice President of Student Development and Support to have it considered.
+Students with transcripts evaluated by other agencies may appeal to the Dean of Student Affairs to have them considered.